fr1t2/docs.theqrl.org/_docs/mining/pool.md

 ```bash
 {{ layout.v.qrlCommands.grpcProxy }}
 ```

+> Note: if you are running testnet, start the proxy with `--network-type testnet` to use the default testnet directory `{{ layout.v.qrlConf.qrlTestnetDir }} `.
+You will need to move the payments.slaves.json file to this directory as well.

+#### Ports

 Check to see that you have open ports for the pool to communicate on using `netstat`